Why I dance…

 to prepare for and keep up with the changes

-to witness others dance and experience community
+to dance with others and experience community

 to find a sense of flow

-to listen deeply
+to listen to my intuition

-to process thoughts and stress through a physical practice
+to process stress through a physical activity

 to have a daily ritual of creativity and action

-to strengthen my sense of presence and increase awareness
+to strengthen my sense of embodied presence

 to find moments that are alive

-to hear my own voice more clearly
+to hear my quiet inner voice more clearly

 to experience compassion for humanity